Was the skyline dome ever used as a full service diner when it ran on the VIA Super Continental?

 The Super Continental had its origins in the post-World War II years, when CNR responded to a need for modernization by purchasing 75 new lightweight cars and refurbishing 211 older heavyweight cars.
 In 1952, when they realized that their refurbished equipment would not be sufficient to remain competitive, CNR placed large orders for lightweight equipment from Canadian Car and Foundry in Montreal and Pullman-Standard Company in Chicago.
 These new cars, along with the refurbished ones, would form the Super Continental fleet.

 CNR's new transcontinental line shared its inaugural date, 24 April 1955, with a competitor, Canadian Pacific Railway's (CPR) The Canadian.
 The Canadian's new fleet was much more impressive than those of the Super Continental, particularly in their use of scenic dome cars, which were not used on the Super Continental until 1964.
-The Super Continental steadily lost business through the 1960s and 1970s, in large part due to the Trans-Canada Highway, officially opened in 1962, and the increasing popularity and availability of air travel.
+These steadily lost business during the 1960s and 1970s, due in large part to the Trans-Canada Highway, officially opened in 1962, and the increasing popularity and availability of air travel.
 By the mid-1970s, the train was operating at a loss.

 In 1978, the newly founded VIA Rail Canada took over operation of all passenger services of both CNR and CPR, including the Super Continental and The Canadian.
 The latter was changed into a Toronto-Vancouver line and became the major transcontinental passenger train in Canada.
-Though ridership increased in the 1980s due to inflation and high gas prices, the 1981 federal budget led to the elimination of 20% of VIA's route miles, including the Super Continental.
+Though ridership increased in the 1980s due to inflation and high gas prices, the 1981 federal budget led to the elimination of 20% of VIA's route miles.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!